Living in Switzerland

 Hampshire contains good advice and makes murky red tape clearer.

-revised.
-Perceptive and well-written for those who want to understand a little more about the country.
+Why Switzerland?
+(3rd edition) by Jonathan Steinberg.
+Perceptive, and well-written for those who want to understand more about the country.

-to Switzerland to finding peanut butter and maple syrup.
-From here you can find a large list of more specific news groups and online communities for Switzerland.
+Expats-in-Switzerland.
+A yahoo groups discussion forum full of good advice about many practical issues from moving to Switzerland to finding peanut butter and maple syrup.
+From here you can find a large list of more specific newsgroups and online communities for Switzerland.